Procedures for Handling Missing Marks

 substitute mark will be used when calculating the returned mark for the module.
 Each

-final marksheet will include written confirmation that this procedure has
+final marksheet will include a note confirming that this procedure has

 been implemented.
-The substitute mark will normally be based on marks
+The substitute mark will normally be based on the student's performance

 For a missing test, the student's performance on an equivalent test on the same